Lumi-supercomputer/lumi-userguide/docs/hardware/lumig.md

   executed concurrently, the throughput remains constant at one instruction per wavefront per compute unit

-The compute units have 512 64-wide 4 bytes Vector General Purpose Regiters (VGPRs).
+The compute units have 512 64-wide 4 bytes Vector General Purpose Registers (VGPRs).
 In addition to these registers, the unit also provides access to low latency storage through a 64 kB Local Data Share (LDS).
 This shared memory is akin to NVIDIA's "shared memory" and is accessible to all threads within a block